Purpose of inductor

 An inductor prevents sudden change in current magnitude.
 It is installed in substations to:

-- Limit ground fault current entering the power system through transformer neutral.
+ground faultcurrent entering the power system through transformer neutral.
 Read more.

-- Limit in-rush currents associated with energization of capacitor banks.
+- Limit in-rush currents associated with the energization of capacitor banks.

-- Limit all variations of fault current 3-ph, L-G, L-L-G, etc. when tied in series on a feeder.
+- Limit all variations of fault current 3-ph, L-G, L-L-G, etc. when tied in series on a line.

-- Filter out harmonics (when used in conjunction with capacitor and resistor)
+- Filter out harmonics (when used in conjunction with capacitor and resistor).
+Inductors are also implemented on other Flexible AC Transmission devices.

 Cost of inductor: